someguynamedjosh/nodespeak/design/language.md

 ### Where To Use The Question Mark
 The question mark is only used for parts of a template expression that should be used to determine the value of a particular template parameter.
-Outputs of a function cannot have question marks, and most inputs usually use question marks.
+Outputs of a macro cannot have question marks, and most inputs usually use question marks.
 Question marks in templates for inputs are only invalid when the template parameter is being used as an input for an expression.
 For example:
 ```rust